8 Offbeat Destinations in Karnataka

 Best Time to Visit: Months of September and October

 Located in the picturesque green background of the Sahyadri Mountains, the peaks around Yana Rocks are a feast to the eyes of any nature lover.
 The rock hillocks are surrounded by thick forests and water streams, trekking in this part of the Western Ghats is a dream of every adventure lover.
-Here, in the midst of dense forest, two black limestone needle sharp gigantic peaks stand out and are the major attractions.
+Here, in the midst of dense forest, two black limestone needle sharp gigantic peaks stand out and are the major attractions because of their weird shape.

 6. Honne Mardu